About civilsort

 - Create a ballot with an optional title (e.g., "Friday Lunch Vote")

-- Share the URL with participants using the copy button (๐)
+- Share the URL with participants — use "Copy Link" or "Share" from the menu (☰)

 - Control access with the Open/Closed toggle: